Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 - You are now ready to add the project to Unity Hub.

 :::important Compatibility
-- Boss Room supports all major Unity platforms.
-To use the WebGL platform a custom WebGL transport based on web sockets is needed.
+- Boss Room supports those platforms supported by MLAPI (Windows and Mac).
 - Boss Room is compatible with Unity 2020.3 and later.
 - Make sure to include standalone support for Windows/Mac in your installation.
 :::